andrewbells/gatsby-untapped-1/content/blog/company/index.md

 description: Would your company like to sponsor an event?
 It's a win-win!
 ---

-For companies - contribute into building your employer brand, introduce your company, office and the cool things you are working with (no diect recruiting please); support dev community in a new way, all at a modest cost of snacks, drinks and MTG cards for participants.
+For companies - contribute to building your employer brand, introduce your company, office and the cool things you are working with (but no direct recruiting please); support tech community in a new way, all at a modest cost of snacks, drinks and MTG cards for participants.

-Total cost of a draft event for 8-12 players is only around 200 EUR including food and drinks!
+The total cost of a draft event for 8-12 players is only around 200 EUR including food and drinks!

 [Host an event!](../about)